rxseven/docker-playground/README.md

 docker-compose up
 ```

-This command will create and start **onigiri-proxy** container running a reverse proxy server based on [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy) image and **onigiri-app** container running a web server and Onigiri app based on [rxseven/onigiri-webapp](https://hub.docker.com/r/rxseven/onigiri-webapp).
+This command will create and start **onigiri-proxy** container running a **reverse proxy server** based on [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy) image and **onigiri-app** container running a **web server** and **Onigiri app** based on [rxseven/onigiri-webapp](https://hub.docker.com/r/rxseven/onigiri-webapp).

 **3.** Open [https://onigiri-webapp.herokuapp.com](https://onigiri-webapp.herokuapp.com) in the browser.

-The reverse proxy server will use a self-signed certificate in `ssl` directory to enable HTTPS connections.
+The reverse proxy server will use the self-signed certificate in `ssl` directory to enable HTTPS connections.
 Once the browser has connected to the server, it will display an error message indicating that the app is unsafe.
-Just ignore the warning and allow the browser to access the unsafe site.
+Just **ignore the warning** and allow the browser to access the unsafe site.

-Since Onigiri was built in the **production environment** (see line 5 in [`scripts/build.js`](https://github.com/rxseven/onigiri-webapp/blob/master/scripts/build.js)), this means that all environment variables specified in [`.env.production`](https://github.com/rxseven/onigiri-webapp/blob/master/.env.production) were applied to the build process while the app was building.
-With this, you don’t need to run its API on your local machine, all API calls will be sending to the production [Onigiri API](https://github.com/rxseven/onigiri-api) running on [https://onigiri-api.herokuapp.com](https://onigiri-api.herokuapp.com).
+And since Onigiri was built in the **production environment** (see line 5 in [`scripts/build.js`](https://github.com/rxseven/onigiri-webapp/blob/master/scripts/build.js)), this means that all environment variables specified in [`.env.production`](https://github.com/rxseven/onigiri-webapp/blob/master/.env.production) were applied to the build process while the app was building.
+With this, you don’t need to separately run its API on your local machine, all API calls will be sending to the production [Onigiri API](https://github.com/rxseven/onigiri-api) running on [https://onigiri-api.herokuapp.com](https://onigiri-api.herokuapp.com).

 > Note: the **Login with Facebook** button won’t work for you, the Facebook app specified in [`.env.production`](https://github.com/rxseven/onigiri-webapp/blob/master/.env.production) is sill in [development mode](https://developers.facebook.com/docs/apps/managing-development-cycle), and you don’t have access to it.